AR1sUt3l/TimeManagementApp/README.md

 * Design an intro screen that contains the tasks that they have input into the app
 * Design a To-do list that:
   - will allow users to add a new task, its deadline, be able to sort it
-  - has another template that will showcase the tasks in a calender
 * Design a Pomodoro Timer that:
   - has a timer, default time an option to designate a new task or a task that in the To-do list
 * Design a reward or achievement system that: